Dashstrom/SchottenTotten/README.md

 ## Build README.md as PDF (Linux only)

-Run the next command and follow the inscrutions.
+Run the next command and follow the instructions.

 ```bash
 ./docs/build.sh
 ```

+## Demo video

+You can watch a demo [here](./docs/demo.mp4).

 ## UML